 Julie Houston, Director of Early Childhood & Family Services

 Julie Houston has been the Director of Early Childhood & Family Services since July 2010.
 Julie comes to Impact NW with a Master’s degree in Education, 16 years of experience teaching in Early Childhood classrooms, seven years supervising student teachers in Early Education programs, and five years as an adjunct faculty member in the Early Education and Family Studies department at Portland Community College.

 After the birth of her first child, Julie began to focus her efforts on working not only with children, but with families as a whole.
 Her passion is helping individuals and families realize their value and importance in the lives of children, as well as in their local schools, communities, and society.

 Since joining Impact NW, Julie’s passion has led her to become a leader in the community, volunteering for Stand for Children and for the North Clackamas School District, and supervising Impact NW first Healthy Start program until she became a Director.

-Kendra is an alumna of Portland University, receiving a Master of Social Work degree.
+Kendra is the recipient of the 2021 Skidmore Prize Award.
+She is an alumna of Portland State University, receiving a Master of Social Work degree.
 She also holds a Bachelor’s degree in Family and Human Services from the University of Oregon.
 Kendra is a proud member of Alpha Kappa Alpha Sorority Inc.—a community service organization led by African American college-educated women that is continually leading effective advocacy and social change for equality and equity for all.